Dota Auto Chess: Cosmetics

 All players have a basic courier at the beginning.
 After each game, players in the top rank are awarded "candies".
 Each player can achieve no more than ten candies per day.
 Players with Custom Pass can achieve five more candies per day.
 Players can spend 40 candies to roll a new courier or spend hundreds of candies to add a cosmetic effect on their couriers.
 Couriers have different rarities.
 The rare couriers are usually bigger and more appealing than normal ones.
 Some couriers can combine to form new couriers that cannot be bought directly.
 Beside earning candies in game, players can pay for candies.

 In January 2019, players could scan QR codes in the game to pay for candies from a third party store.
 Drodo Studio later disabled candy codes, but candies are still available from some third party sellers out of the game.

 Development

 When asked about the inspiration of Dota Auto Chess shortly following the mod's release, Drodo Studio stated that they drew inspiration from the Chinese tile-based game Mahjong for reference.
 Generally played by four people, the objective of Mahjong is to spell out a particular combination of cards through a series of replacement and trade-off rules while preventing opponents from achieving their own combinations.
 The game focuses on technique, strategy and calculation, but also relies on luck.
 While drawing inspiration from Mahjong, Dota Auto Chess made changes to accommodate the battle-oriented gameplay.
 The game also drew inspiration from a popular mod for WarCraft III called Pokemon Defense.

 Dota Auto Chess was released by Drodo Studio to the Steam Marketplace on January 4, 2019.
 Since its release, Drodo Studio has updated the game with game balance adjustments, bug fixes and new content updates.
 The content updates include adding and removing pieces, as well as adding new synergies to the game.
 With the viral surge of popularity of the mod, Valve, the developer of Dota 2, flew Drodo Studio to their headquarters, to discuss recruiting them for developing a standalone version of Dota Auto Chess.

-Valve and Drodo Studio concluded that they could not work together directly, though they agreed that would build separate standalone adaptations of the game and would support one another.
+Valve and Drodo Studio concluded that they could not work together directly, though they agreed that would build separate standalone adaptations of the game and would support one another (see Dota Underlords).
 On June 1, 2019, Valve updated a monthly paid 'Auto Chess Pass' in the Dota 2 store, with a share of the revenue going to Drodo Studio.

 Standalone game

 A standalone Auto Chess by Drodo Studio was released on Android on April 18, 2019, on iOS on May 22, 2019, and on Windows via the Epic Games Store on July 19, 2019, and for PlayStation 4 on December 16, 2020.
 Drodo Studio stated that besides the development of Auto Chess, they would continue to upgrade Dota Auto Chess.
+Auto Chess was later published by Dragonest.